|

 evidence to

-document that there is a very real risk of cumulative brain
+document that there is a very real risk of cumulative brain damage if

 the practice is repeated often enough.
 In particular,